utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ### Group and aggregate

-In Workbench, aggregation is part of the **Group** step.
-(Most data science languages separate [Group and Aggregate](https://vimeo.com/showcase/7320305/video/435910349) into separate steps.
-Workbench does the same, but it's under the hood of the graphical interface.)
+Most data science languages separate [Group and Aggregate](https://vimeo.com/showcase/7320305/video/435910349) into separate terms because you define values in each part separately.
+Workbench does the same, but they are in the same "Step" in the graphical interface.
+The function is called **Group** and the aggregation is called the **Operation** within the step.

 - Start a new step and choose the **Group** function.
 - For **Select column** type in `Performer`.
 (Note the type-assist.
 Once you've typed enough of a column name to select it, you can hit **Return** on your keyboard to select that field.)
 See [Select](https://vimeo.com/showcase/7320305/video/435910324) for a refresher on the concept.
   - (A little explanation: When we Group by Performer, we are organizing the data to put all the rows with the same Performer together before we perform some kind of math on them: Counting, Summing or whatever.
 So we are organizing the data to have all the ABBA rows together, then all the rows for B.B.
 King, etc.)
 - For **Operations** keep the _Count_ selection, but go ahead and click on that menu to see the other possibilities.
 (This is the **Aggregation** step.
 Workbench combines aggregations with Group because you typically aggregate after grouping.)
-- Name the new column **Weeks on chart** because that is what we are doing: Counting the number of weeks this performer has been on the Hot 100.
+- Name the new column **Appearances** because that is what we are doing: Counting the number of weeks this performer has appeared on the Hot 100 for each song.
 - **Add a note** to the step that explains what you are doing.
 If you roll your cursor over the step title you'll get icons, including the note button outlined below.
 Use notes like this to explain to your future self or readers what you are doing in the step.
 (Go ahead and add notes to your previous steps, too.)

 ![Group and count](img/group-count.png)